Having fast and reliable Wi-Fi coverage in the house and maybe in the garden and out buildings is becoming more and more

 Wi-Fi mesh kits from Google, BT, Amazon etc make creating a large extended network very simple and usually don’t involve using cables.

 They comprise 2 or more Wi-Fi nodes that work together to offer a single Wi-Fi network (one SSID), and devices can hop seamlessly across the nodes as they move within the network.

-There seems to be two approaches to these systems.
+There seems to be two design approaches to these systems.

 The Google approach is to replace the existing WI-FI network and home router with the Google Wi-Fi discs or access nodes.